Baltic Sea Cruises 2019 - 2020

 - Stroll through elegant Östermalm, marveling at the district’s regal Renaissance architecture and exclusive boutiques featuring the finest in Scandinavian design

 The quaint port town of Warnemünde, a popular gateway to Berlin, is situated on Germany’s Baltic Sea coast.
 A tumultuous past has shaped the German capital into a vivacious multicultural metropolis and one of the most captivating cruise destinations in the world.
 Solemn landmarks, iconic sights and beautiful architectural heritage mingle fabulously with edgy alternative districts, gritty street art and progressive vibes.
-Forget New York, Berlin is the city that truly never sleeps, with a kaleidoscope of techno temples, leafy beer gardens, smoky bars and riverside clubs blessing Berlin as the party capital of the world.Highlights of Berlin
+Berlin is a city that never sleeps, with a kaleidoscope of techno temples, leafy beer gardens, smoky bars and riverside clubs blessing Berlin as the party capital of the world.Highlights of Berlin

 - Walk the length of the notorious Berlin Wall